Mutation-classes of diagrams via infinite graphs: Proof

 \begin{enumerate} \item If $k\notin\boxtimes_{0}$ then $\mu_{k}(\Gamma)$ is a $D_{\boxtimes}$ diagram.\\ \\ Else $k\in\boxtimes_{0}$. \item If $k\in\{a_{i}\}_{1\leq i\leq4}$ then $\mu_{k}(\Gamma)$ is a $D_{\square\wedge\square}$ diagram. \item If $k=x_{1}$ then $\mu_{k}(\Gamma)$ is a

-\begin{enumerate} \item $D_{\boxslash\vee\boxslash}$ diagram if $\mbox{deg}(x)=6$\emph{.} \item $D_{\boxslash\vee\bot}$ diagram if $\mbox{deg}(x)=5$\emph{.} \item \emph{$D_{\bot\vee\bot}$ } diagram else.\\
+\begin{enumerate} \item $D_{\boxslash\vee\boxslash}$ diagram if $\mbox{deg}(x)=6$\emph{.} \item $D_{\boxslash\vee\bot}$ diagram if $\mbox{deg}(x)=5$\emph{.} \item \emph{$D_{\bot\vee\bot}$} diagram else.\\

 \end{enumerate} \end{enumerate} \end{enumerate} The last part of Theorem \ref{Theorem (mutation classes)} is proved in the same way as part (4).
-The difficult part is to show that any diagram belonging to one of the families defined in sub-section \ref{sub:The--diagrams for D^(1)} is of mutation type $\mathbb{D}$.
+The difficult part is to show that any diagram belonging to one of the families defined in subsection \ref{sub:The--diagrams for D^(1)} is of mutation type $\mathbb{D}$.
 This is done by excluding one by one the cases to be considered, the essential point being that we have a complete overview of the effect of mutation on these diagrams by Fact \ref{lem: D^(1) mutation steps}.
+As for types $\mathbb{D}$ and $\mathbb{B}^{(1)}$ the aim is to reduce to the case of a 'maximal cycle' and then to apply Lemma \ref{Lemma shrink cycle}.

-\begin{thm*} \textbf{\emph{\ref{Theorem (mutation classes)}}}\emph{ (6)} Let $\Gamma$ be a connected diagram.
+\begin{thm*} \textbf{\emph{\ref{Theorem (mutation classes)}}} \emph{(6)} Let $\Gamma$ be a connected diagram.
 Then $\Gamma$ is of mutation type $\mathbb{D}^{(1)}$ if and only if it is a $D_{\star,\star'},D_{\star\vee\star',}D_{\star\wedge\star'}$ diagram, where $\star,\star'\in\bigl\{(\bigcirc,n)_{n\geq3},\square,\boxslash,\bot,\overleftrightarrow{\boxslash}\bigr\}$, or a $D_{\boxtimes}$ diagram. \end{thm*} \begin{proof} Any diagram with underlying graph of Dynkin type $\mathbb{D}^{(1)}$ is a $D_{\bot,\bot}$ diagram, hence Fact \ref{lem: D^(1) mutation steps} implies that any diagram of mutation type $\mathbb{D}^{(1)}$ is a $D_{\star,\star'},D_{\star\vee\star',}D_{\star\wedge\star'}$ diagram, where $\star,\star'\in\bigl\{(\bigcirc,n)_{n\geq3},\square,\boxslash,\bot,\overleftrightarrow{\boxslash}\bigr\}$, or a $D_{\boxtimes}$ diagram.

 To show the other direction, first assume that $|\Gamma_{0}|=5$.
 This restricts the possibilities for $\Gamma$ to $D_{\star\wedge\star'}$, where $\star,\star'\in\bigl\{(\bigcirc,3),\square,\boxslash,\overleftrightarrow{\boxslash}\bigr\}$, or $D_{\boxtimes}$, or $D_{\bot\vee\bot}$ diagrams.
 Note that the last mentioned has underlying undirected graph $D_{4}^{(1)}$ already.
 Moreover Fact \ref{lem: D^(1) mutation steps} (5) (c) (iii) implies that $D_{\boxtimes}$ diagrams are also of mutation type $\mathbb{D}^{(1)}$.
 Hence we only have to deal with $D_{\star\wedge\star'}$ diagrams, where $\star,\star'\in\bigl\{(\bigcirc,3),\square,\boxslash,\overleftrightarrow{\boxslash}\bigr\}$.
 By Fact \ref{lem: D^(1) mutation steps} (4) (b) (iii) we may restrict to $D_{(\bigcirc,3)\wedge\star}$ diagrams, where $\star\in\{\square,\boxslash,\overleftrightarrow{\boxslash}\bigr\}$.
 Now (3) (e) (i) and (ii) of the same Fact imply that it suffices to deal with $D_{(\bigcirc,3)\wedge\square}$ diagrams.
 Using (3) (e) (iii) (B) ($\beta)$ we see that we may restrict to $D_{\square\wedge\square}$ diagrams after all.
 But then (4) (b) (ii) yields that all these diagrams are mutation equivalent to $D_{\boxtimes}$ diagrams, which we already know to be of mutation type $\mathbb{D}^{(1)}$.
 This finishes the proof for $|\Gamma_{0}|=5$